yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud/kubernetes.md

   * Specify at **provider level** in the provider form as shown above.
 If specified, this config file will be used for all AZ's in all regions.
   * Specify at **zone level** inside of the region form as described below, this is especially needed for **multi-az** or **multi-region** deployments.

-- `Image Registry` specifies where to pull Yugabyte image from leave this to default, unless you are hosting the registry on your end.
+- `Image Registry` specifies where to pull YugabyteDB image from leave this to default, unless you are hosting the registry on your end.

-- `Pull Secret`, Our Enterprise Yugabyte image is in a private repo and we need to upload the pull secret to download the image, your sales representative should have provided this secret.
+- `Pull Secret`, Our Enterprise YugabyteDB image is in a private repo and we need to upload the pull secret to download the image, your sales representative should have provided this secret.

 A filled in form looks something like this: